ArunHub/Q-A/css.md

  fixing 90 or 100vh gives viewport height that  fixes dynamically the height to body container works in modern browser only

+#### when linear gradient doesn’t fill the full width of screen use
+background-attachment: fixed;

 ##### drag and drop custom select